Belgium

 And lastly, Belgium is centrally located in Europe, making it easy for remote employees to travel to and from other countries.

-Hire your first Belgium employee with Native Teams.
+Hire your first Belgian employee with Native Teams.

 Legal requirements for hiring in Belgium